Rosacea

 With time, people who have rosacea often see permanent redness in the center of their face.

-Famous faces of rosacea:
+Famous Faces of Rosacea

 If you are living with rosacea, you are in good company.
 Some famous people have struggled with rosacea: